 - 1. Identify various food products, equipment, baking principles and techniques typically used in a production bake shop. - 2.
 Identify standardized recipes, formulas and conversions, measurements, and baker's percentage. - 3.
 Apply the fundamentals of baking science to the preparation of a variety of products. - 4.
 Demonstrate and evaluate skills in the preparation of various food products in a production bake shop.

 CULN 156 Artisan Breads and Pastries (4)

-1.5 hours lecture, 10.5 hours lab per week Prerequisite(s): A grade of "C" or higher in CULN 151
+Prerequisite(s): A grade of "C" or higher in CULN 151

 Upon successful completion of CULN 156, the student should be able to: